What is Demodex folliculorum?

 - skin that feels rough like sandpaper

 Many people with mites in their skin don’t know it.
-A small number of mites is unlikely to cause any symptoms at all.
+A small number of mites is unlikely to cause any symptoms.

 D. folliculorum naturally occurs in human skin.
 However, the mites can be spread by contact with someone else who has them.